pallets-eco/flask-security/docs/spa.rst

     * ``X-XSS-Protection``
     * ``Referrer policy``

-There are a lot of different ways to host a SPA as the javascript part itself is quit easily hosted from any static webserver.
+There are a lot of different ways to host a SPA as the JavaScript part itself is quit easily hosted from any static webserver.
 A couple of deployment options and their configurations will be describer here.

 Nginx
 ~~~~~
 When serving a SPA from a Nginx webserver the Flask backend, with Flask-Security, will probably be served via
 Nginx's reverse proxy feature.
-The javascript is served from Nginx itself and all calls to a certain path will be routed
+The JavaScript is served from Nginx itself and all calls to a certain path will be routed
 to the reversed proxy.
 The example below routes all http requests to *"/api/"* to the Flask backend and handles all other
-requests directly from javascript.
+requests directly from JavaScript.
 This has a couple of benefits as all the requests happen within the same domain so you
 don't have to worry about `CORS`_ problems::

     server {